pterzian/cutandrun/README.md

 Sample sheets can be built using `./build_sample_sheet.sh /path/to/raw_reads_folders`

+> [!NOTE]
-*Notes : When sequencing required multiple runs to reach the expected sequencing depth, each run much have its own line in the sample_sheet.
+> When sequencing required multiple runs to reach the expected sequencing depth, each run much have its own line in the sample_sheet.
 Reads with the same sample name will be merged at the start of the pipeline.*

 ### Expected output of the pipeline